vijaylaxmipb/Giggles-Grins/README.md

 ### Research and Initial Decisions

 Before the development journey began, a comprehensive research plan was set into motion.
-This involved:
-The platform’s development began by researching what features were most useful for families shopping for children's products, and which features parents most frequently requested.
+This involved the platform’s development began by researching what features were most useful for families shopping for children's products, and which features parents most frequently requested.

 ### Point System and Estimation